 Efficiency is important because it determines how much power is wasted and how hot our batteries get.
 We're all familiar with the latter, especially since we've seen what happens when batteries get too hot, but nobody seems concerned with the former.
 That's because of scale — even the most inefficient phone charging method wastes a lot less electricity than keeping your microwave oven or television or cable box plugged in all the time.
 But I think it's still a subject worth exploring.

 The too long, didn't read explanation is that the most efficient way to charge your phone is the slowest way: a simple USB-A 5-volt 1-amp charger coupled with a short and stout cable plugged directly into your phone.
 It's also a method that most people aren't ever going to use because it's super slow, and speed and convenience matter.

-The good news is that Fast Charging, whether it be a proprietary solution from companies like Qualcomm or OnePlus, or a more open method like what the USB Consortium offers with USB standards like Power Delivery, is getting a lot more efficient.
+The good news is that Fast Charging, whether it be a proprietary solution from companies like Qualcomm or OnePlus, or a more open method like what the USB Consortium offers through USB standards like Power Delivery, is getting a lot more efficient.
 This isn't an accident, and all companies involved are working on ways to charge your phone faster than ever while also being safer than ever.